 P4 will transmit both local and national news, traffic reports, popular music and many of the same programs are on each station.
 Now do not let the above dissuade you from listening, because there are also independant Denmark radio stations on the dial!

-Some of the other stations are Go FM, The Voice, Nova FM, Pop FM, and Radio Klassic and Radio ALFA.
-Again these are regional denmark radio stations and they may not be available in certain parts of Denmark.
+Some of the other stations are Go FM, The Voice, Nova FM, Pop FM, and Radio ALFA.
+Again these are regional radio stations and they may not be available in certain parts of Denmark.
 Overall the number of radio stations in Denmark is pretty low and the variety is limited.

 Do you have a helpful tip or comment on this subject that you would like to share?
 Please leave comments below.